Governance

 1. The Judicial Committee shall rule upon all matters concerning any and all discipline, suspension or disqualification of individual members of this Association.
 The Judicial Committee shall use standards of fair play and the spirit of sportsmanship inherent in the rules of squash as guidelines to resolve matters, questions, appeals, and disputes related to ethics, conflicts of interest, grievances, and violations of rules and regulations involving members of this Association.
 The Judicial Committee shall also be responsible for such other activities as specified in its Committee Charter.

-2. Composition.
-The Judicial Committee shall consist of not less than three (3) and no more than six (6) members, a minority of whom shall be a member of the Board and at least 33% of whom shall be Athlete Representatives.
+2. The Judicial Committee shall consist of three (3) voting members, a minority of whom shall be a member of the Board.
+At least one (1) member shall be an Athlete Representative.
 All members of the Judicial Committee shall be independent as defined in its Committee Charter.

 4. Election.
-Each casual and regular vacancy on the Judicial Committee shall be filled by the Nominating and Governance Committee except with respect to the two (21) members who are Athlete Representatives, who shall be elected by the Athletes’ Advisory Council.
+Each casual and regular vacancy on the Judicial Committee shall be filled by the Nominating and Governance Committee except with respect to the Athlete Representative, who shall be elected by the Athletes’ Advisory Council.

 1. The Executive Committee shall be empowered to act with delegated authority from the Board of Directors on all matters requiring Board attention between meetings of the full Board with the exception of the following: (i) approving amendments to the By-laws; (ii) selecting the CEO; (iii) electing officers of the Association or Standing Committee Chairs; (iv) filling casual vacancies of Directors; (v) approving the annual budget; (vi) or approving settlement agreements on behalf of the Association The Executive Committee shall serve as the Association’s Compensation Committee.

-2. Composition.
-The Executive Committee shall consist of the Chairman of the Board, the Board Vice Chairs, if any, the Chairperson of the Finance and Investment Committee, the Chairperson of the Nominating and Governance Committee, and two (2) Athlete Representatives.
+2. The Executive Committee shall consist of the Chairman of the Board, a Board Vice Chair (if appointed), the Chairperson of the Finance and Investment Committee, the Chairperson of the Nominating and Governance Committee, and the USOPC Athlete Representative and Alternate Representative.

 ARTICLE X